radmed0106/fe_challenge_rd/README.md

 npm install
 npm start

-In order to use the goole maps api, please insert a valid Google API key in the file googleMapsSetting. https://developers.google.com/maps/documentation/embed/get-api-key
+In order to use the Google Maps api, please insert a valid Google API key in the file googleMapsSetting. https://developers.google.com/maps/documentation/embed/get-api-key